Battle of Borodino: "An indecisive victory"

-Nikolai Troitsky^{[ru]} estimate battle like indecisive for both sides, but in light of long-term events, the French are in a worse position.
-Soviet historian Pavel Zhilin^{[ru]} came to the conclusion that Kutuzov did not have enough strength to win, but he was able to inflict great damage on the French in a battle that did not give advantages to anyone.
-In 1992, In the Russian magazine Rodina, there was a debate between historians Boris Abalikhin^{[ru]} and Alexey Vasilyev, the first claiming that the battle ended in a draw, the second that the French won a tactical victory.
+Nikolai Troitsky^{[ru]} argues the battle was indecisive for both sides, but in light of long-term events, the French were in a worse position.
+Soviet historian Pavel Zhilin^{[ru]} concluded Kutuzov did not have enough strength to win, but he was able to inflict great damage on the French in a battle that did not give advantages to anyone.
+In 1992, In the Russian magazine Rodina, there was a debate between historians Boris Abalikhin^{[ru]} and Alexey Vasilyev, the first claiming the battle ended in a draw, the second that the French won a tactical victory.

-However, in what had become a war of attrition, the battle was just one more source of losses to the French when they were losing two men to one.
-Both the French and the Russians suffered terribly but the Russians had reserve troops, and a clear logistical advantage.
+However, in what had become a war of attrition, the battle was just one more source of losses to the French when they were losing two soldiers to one.
+Both the French and the Russians suffered terribly but the Russians had reserve troops and a clear logistical advantage.
 The French Army supplies came over a long road lined with hostile forces.
 According to Riehn, so long as the Russian Army existed the French continued to lose.

 This battle was not decisive, but it allowed the French emperor to occupy Moscow to await a surrender that would never come.
 The capture of Moscow proved a Pyrrhic victory, since the Russians had no intention of negotiating with Napoleon for peace.
-Historian Riehn notes that the Borodino victory allowed Napoleon to move on to Moscow, where – even allowing for the arrival of reinforcements – the French Army only possessed a maximum of 95,000 men, who would be ill-equipped to win a battle due to a lack of supplies and ammunition.
-The main part of the Grande Armée suffered more than 90,000 casualties by the time of the Moscow retreat (see Minard's map); typhus, dysentery, starvation and hypothermia ensured that only about 10,000 men of the main force returned across the Russian border alive.
+Historian Riehn notes the Borodino victory allowed Napoleon to move on to Moscow, where – even allowing for the arrival of reinforcements – the French Army only possessed a maximum of 95,000 soldiers, who would be ill-equipped to win a battle due to a lack of supplies and ammunition.
+The main part of the Grande Armée suffered more than 90,000 casualties by the time of the Moscow retreat (see Minard's map); typhus, dysentery, starvation and hypothermia ensured only about 10,000 of the main force returned across the Russian border alive.
 Furthermore, although the Russian army suffered heavy casualties in the battle, it regrouped by the time of Napoleon's retreat from Moscow; it soon began to interfere with the French withdrawal and made it a catastrophe.